alessiapazzaglia02/274481/README.md

 ## Tuning:

-In the **Kernel SVC** we decided to tune the *kernel*, with the choices of 'linear', 'rbf', 'poly' and 'sigmoid'.
-Then we tuned also the *'C'* that is the regularization parameter and we chose the range [0.1,1, 10] and finally, since this model was taking *definitely too long*, we decided to put *'max_iter'* in order to let the process stop at the 2000 iteration even if it had not converged yet.
+In the **Kernel SVC** we decided to tune the *kernel*, with the choices of 'linear' and 'rbf'.
+Then we tuned also the *'C'* that is the regularization parameter and we chose the range
+[0.1 ,1] and finally, since this model was taking *definitely too long*, we decided to put *'max_iter'* in order to let the process stop at the 2000 iteration even if it had not converged yet.

 For the second model (**XGBOOST**), we had some parameters to tune, as: *'max_depth'* which indicates the maximum depth of a tree.
 Increasing this value will make the model more complex and more likely to overfit.
 Then *'lambda'* which is a L2 regularization term on weights, *'alpha'*, is a L1 regularization term on weights.
 Finally, *'colsample_bytree'*, represents the subsample ratio of columns when constructing each tree, *'learning_rate'* is loguniform distribution and then *'min_child_weight'*, is the minimum sum of instance weight (hessian) needed in a child.